dexiouz/Notes/setup-reactNative-on-macOS/index.md

 ## iOS
 ### [XCode](https://developer.apple.com/xcode/)

-Install the mpre than 10GB+ XCode via the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+Install the more than 10GB+ XCode via the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 When the page opens, click on "View in Mac App Store" or click on "Open App Store" in the ensuing pop up.
 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.

+_Disclaimer_: At the time of this writing, I installed `xcode 12.5` and it was having issues, this made me downgrade to `xcode 12.4`.
+If you experience issues to wit, your ios project wouldn't build, please see if you can downgrade to `xcode 12.4`.

 ### Configure Command Line Tools
-To configure command line tools after installation of xcode, execute/open xcode, then from the xcode menu at the top left corner of your Mac, click on the `Xcode -> Preferences`.
-Once inside, you'll see a list of tab arranged menu, click "Locations".
+To configure command line tools after installation of xcode,
+- execute/open xcode, then
+- from the xcode menu at the top left corner of your Mac, click on the `Xcode -> Preferences`.
+- Once inside, you'll see a list of tab arranged menu, click on "Locations".

 Once inside `Locations`, you'll see `Command Line Tools`, click on the input there and select the most recent, mine was `Xcode 12.5 (12E262)`.
 Input your password when prompted.